santicotovila/Eventify/README.md

-# Eventi — iOS App (SwiftUI, MVVM, Clean Architecture)
+# Eventify — iOS App (SwiftUI, MVVM, Clean Architecture)

 A native app to discover, create, and manage events, with secure authentication and attendance tracking.
 ---